 • Rubber sheets and erasers on which they have carved summer motifs

 • Schmincke Lino Mediums: Lino Pearl for pearl gloss effect, Lino Extender and Lino Gloss

 • A roller for colour application

-• A glass plate for rolling out the lino ink colours
+• A glass plate for rolling out ink colours

 • Paper for printing – Hahnemühle Nostalgie